-It was not until the fifth century, after the fall of the Roman Empire and its linguistic influence, that Galáco-Portuguese developed – a dialect borrowing the Latin structure in its use of adverbs, adjectives, and personal pronouns.
+It was not until the fifth century, after the fall of the Roman Empire and its linguistic influence, that Galician-Portuguese started to diverge from other romance languages.
+The language began to develop using a dialect borrowed from the Latin structure in its use of adverbs, adjectives, and personal pronouns.

-Rapidly differentiating itself from other languages that came after the Roman Empire, Portuguese-Galáco knew its apogee in the XIII century, when it became the prestigious language of medieval European lyricism.
+Rapidly differentiating itself from other languages that came after the Roman Empire, Galician-Portuguese reached its peak in the 13th century, when it became the prestigious language of medieval European lyricism.

-It was pronounced the official language of the Kingdom of Portugal by King Denis I in 1290.
+It was named as the official language of the Kingdom of Portugal by King Denis I in 1290.
 The language was imposed on all inhabitants of Portugal by its extremely rich literature and presence in manuscripts.

 Portugal’s living language had a boom worldwide – especially in African countries – in the 16th century.
-Indeed, it was during the time of the great discoveries outside of Portugal that the Portuguese seafaring people led by Vasco de Gama, among others, spread Portuguese beyond its borders with their ambition to conquer.
+Indeed, it was during the time of the great discoveries outside of Portugal that the Portuguese seafaring people led by Vasco de Gama, among others, spread Portuguese beyond its borders with their ambition to conquer new lands.

-Finally, in recent years, in 1990, Portugal ratified the Spelling Agreement of the Portuguese Language in order to encourage its former colonies to follow one and only one spelling.
+Finally, in 1990, Portugal ratified the Portuguese Language Orthographic Agreement in order to encourage its former colonies to follow one and only one spelling.
 The nations targeted were:

-The widespread use of the language means that speaking Portuguese opens professional doors to people familiar with this tongue.
+The widespread use of the language means that speaking Portuguese opens professional doors to people familiar with this tongue, across the world.

 Portuguese is spoken in several countries around the world.
-Sometimes the differences in the accents are major.
+Sometimes there are big differences in the pronunciation

 Often known as a migrant people, Portuguese politicians, athletes, musicians, and actors live all over the world.